 WasmanPro has in-depth understanding and practical experience with Environmental Green Audit, Green Practices, Environmental policies, regulatory programs, and remediation strategies.
 Our team of environmental experts has provided Environmental compliance and remediation services for a wide variety of Commercial and Industrial Facilities.
-WasmanPro has been its quality management System "Preparation of EIA, EMP, Marine Impact Assessment (MIA), Disaster Management Plan (DMP) Reports for Environmental Clearance from SEIAA & MOEF, Preparation of DPR for Solid Waste Management and conduct energy, water and waste water audit".

 We offer comprehensive regulatory consent and compliance support that address a full spectrum of air, water, wastewater and hazardous waste issues, regulations, and policies.
 Drawing upon the collective experience of our team we have developed technically sound and cost-effective strategies to achieve environmental compliance.
 The development and implementation of these strategies have lead to: